As a designer, I have a passion for, and a love of Typography and Fonts. I have quite a font addiction, in fact. Using type is a passion of mine.

 Even if you are not a designer, in this modern age you probably are faced with font choices and some basic design tasks, especially as work from home moms or other small business owners.

-5 Tips for Better Type
+5 Tips for Better Design when Using Type

 If I had to bottom line using fonts effectively, these would be the most basic tips I’d offer you.
 These are things I wish I learned in art and design school, frankly.
 I’ve also found books like “Typography Essentials” to be helpful to me in learning how to better use type in designs and content creation.